After Daska incident, Nawaz Sharif's narrative once again echoing across Pakistan: Maryam Nawaz

 "There were long queues of people standing outside polling stations because the ruling party deliberately slowed down the process," she said, adding that when asked about the reason for the undue delay, the PTI blamed it on the heavy fog.

-The PML-N leader added that when the votes were recounted, 300 of them turned out to be fake votes.
+The PML-N leader added that when the votes were recounted, 300 of them turned out to be fake.

 "I salute the intellectual abilities of Imran Khan, who came to power through stolen votes," she said.
 "His stupidity turned the Daska election into a country-wide election as people realised that the general elections of 2018 were also rigged."

-"All these people [of the PTI] cannot compete against Nawaz Sharf," she concluded.
+"All these people [of the PTI] cannot compete against Nawaz Sharif," she concluded.

 Read more: Govt 'planned rigging' but 'miserably failed', Maryam Nawaz claims